groovy-sky/intro-az-terraform/README.md

 - [AzureStack](https://registry.terraform.io/providers/hashicorp/azurestack/latest/docs): Manage Azure Stack Hub resources such as virtual machines, DNS, virtual networks, and storage.

+### AzureRM Provider

+The AzureRM provider is the primary and most commonly used Terraform provider for interacting with Azure resources.
+It has broad coverage of Azure services and is typically used for managing common infrastructure resources such as Virtual Machines, Networking resources, Storage accounts, and many more.
+It is officially supported and maintained by HashiCorp and Microsoft.

+### AzAPI Provider

+The AzAPI provider is used for direct interaction with Azure services via REST APIs.
+It's beneficial in situations where a specific Azure service or functionality is not yet supported by the AzureRM provider.
+It provides more flexibility but also requires a more in-depth understanding of Azure's REST APIs.

+### AzureRM vs AzAPI

+While the AzureRM provider is used for most Azure resource management tasks, the AzAPI provider can be used as a complementary tool for specific cases where direct API interactions are required or when a service or feature is not yet supported in the AzureRM provider.

 ## 3.

 Before you can use Terraform, you need to install it on your local machine.
 You can download Terraform from the [official website](https://www.terraform.io/downloads.html) and follow the [installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) for your specific operating system.